Novartis expects sales to grow from 2014

-The Basel-based group guided investors to expect a mid-single digit decline in its core operating margin on a constant currency basis in 2013, as competition from generic copies knocks $3.5 billion off sales.
+The Basel-based group guided investors to expect a mid-single digit decline in its core operating margin on a constant currency basis in 2013, as competition from generic copies knocks $3.5 billion (2.2 billion pounds) off sales.

-Europe's second-largest drugmaker by market value after hometown rival Roche, is relying on sales of its newest products, like multiple sclerosis pill Gilenya and cancer drug Tasigna to help drive future growth.
+Europe's second-largest drug maker by market value after hometown rival Roche ROG.VX, is relying on sales of its newest products, like multiple sclerosis pill Gilenya and cancer drug Tasigna to help drive future growth.

 Novartis said it expected reported sales growth of at least mid-single digits in 2014 and 2015 while core operating income should grow ahead of sales.